Updated: Sep 26, 2022

 A long-term recovery that has taken or is expected to take a long time

-Making a case for pain and suffering
+How to file a case for pain and suffering?

 Although it is not compulsory by law in California to have reported mental health problems in order to claim pain and distress awards, the case is more likely to result in an injury award if you have been diagnosed with: